-\begin{theorem} $\FO[\FTIME{}(\log n)] + \SUM + \PROD = \unil\text{-}\ACO$ \end{theorem} \begin{proof} $\FO{}[\FTIME(\log n)] + \SUM + \PROD \subseteq \unil\text{-}\ACO$: {}Just as in the polynomial case, we will use the same construction as in Theorem \ref{thm-FOArb} for the logarithmic case, adding only the construction for $\sumi$ and $\prodi$, which are quite natural operations for unbounded {fan-in} circuits.
+{}Just as in the polynomial case, we will use the same construction as in Theorem \ref{thm-FOArb} for the logarithmic case.
 Showing the \ltr{}-uniformity of the resulting circuit, however, is not as simple as it was in Theorem \ref{thm_U_P-AC0}, since we cannot just construct the entire circuit to retrieve the information for a singular gate.
 We can, however, construct only part of the circuit to arrive at the gate which we would like to retrieve in order to remain within logarithmic time.
 We will essentially construct the path from the output node to the node we are looking for, which has constant length.
 Let $S$ be the set of \R-structues defined by a given $\FO{}[\FTIME(\log n)] + \SUM + \PROD$-sentence $\varphi$.
 To create a circuit family deciding $S$, define the structure of our circuit depending on $\varphi$ similarly to the proof of Theorem \ref{thm-FOArb}.
 Here however, we will make sure that for each gate $v$, we know the \fsize{} of all of its direct subcircuits, i.e., the subcircuits induced by $v$'s predecessor gates, in order to make sure that we continue our construction at the right predecessor of $v$.
 In doing so, we can always compute the \fsize{}s of the predecessor subcircuits of any given node in time constant in the length of the input.
 We will additionally number our nodes in post-order, to ensure that we know where to continue constructing our circuit.
 The circuit is then constructed/structured as follows: